esl/amoc/doc/scenario.md

 - `start/1` or `start/2` - describes the actual scenario and is executed for
 each user, in the context of that user's process.
 The first argument is the given user's unique integer id.
-The second, which is optional, is the state, as returned from `init/0` function.
+The second, which is optional, is the state, as returned from the `init/0` function.
-When `start` function returns, it is executed again after some delay (60 seconds by default).
+When the `start` function returns, it is executed again after some delay (60 seconds by default).

 A typical scenario file will look like this: